 Student Business Office

 Review the SBO’s website to complete your “Checklist 4 Success”, access your Western Account Online, and track important dates related to tuition and fee payments.
+For more information on payments, visit the SBO's "When, Where and How to Pay" page.
 Still have questions?
 Access the SBO’s Virtual Schedule (toward the bottom of their home page) to schedule a virtual meeting!

 Student Business Office: Old Main 110, email@example.com, or (360)650-2865.